-Ultralow jitter is achieved by allowing the phase noise of the external VCXO or Crystal to dominate the final output phase noise at low offset frequencies and phase noise of the internal VCO to dominate the final output phase noise at high offset frequencies.
+Ultra low jitter is achieved by allowing the external VCXO or crystal's phase noise to dominate the final output phase noise at low offset frequencies and the internal (or external) VCO's phase noise to dominate the final output phase noise at high offset frequencies.
 This results in best overall phase noise and jitter performance.

-The LMK04816 allows subsets of the device to be used to increase the flexibility of device.
+The LMK04208 allows subsets of the device to be used to increase the flexibility of device.
 These different modes are selected using MODE: Device Mode.
 For instance:

-- Dual-Loop Mode Typical use case of LMK04816.
-CLKinX used as reference input to PLL1, OSCin port is connected to VCXO or tunable crystal. - Single-Loop Mode Powers down PLL1.
+- Dual Loop Mode Typical use case of LMK04208.
+CLKinX used as reference input to PLL1, OSCin port is connected to VCXO or tunable crystal. - Single Loop Mode Powers down PLL1.
 OSCin port is used as reference input. - Clock Distribution Mode Allows input of CLKin1 to be distributed to output with division, digital delay, and analog delay.